-Test native apps and webpages directly on devices, simulators, emulators
+Test native, hybrid, and web apps directly on devices, simulators, emulators

-Test both native and web applications on iOS and Android devices—on Safari and Chrome browsers.
+Test native, hybrid, and web applications on iOS and Android devices—on Safari and Chrome browsers.
 No instrumentation or other application modification is needed; you can test the exact same application that you’re releasing.

 A single test case definition can be used across real devices, simulators, and emulators.
 This reuse significantly streamlines test creation, maintenance, and execution.

 Mobile device clouds let you “rent” access to the various mobile environments that are needed to complete your test plan.
 Tricentis’ integration into popular device clouds helps you rapidly expand the scope of your mobile testing efforts.
 You can execute Tricentis mobile tests on any device, simulator, or emulator available in the following device clouds: